Hap-Map/HapMap/reports/week3-report.md

 ## Next Steps
 Focus on learning or reviewing Flutter and Dart.
 For front-end developers, plan to work on creating basic wireframes and designs.
 For back-end developers, plan to work on exploring Google APIs for the project.

+During our project meeting, we plan on first discussing any remaining concerns about software tools.
+Then, we will move onto reviewing the timeline for our project and the different tasks we will work on.
+At this point we might ask for some feedback from the project manager to help gauge which areas of the project might need the most attention.

 # Team Contributions

 ## Last Week's Goals